 Life insurance rates mainly tend to change based on age and overall health.
 In turn, figure out where your rates should fall among the average rates for other Americans like you.

 - Life insurance can be complicated, and you don’t want to leave your loved ones in a less than ideal situation should they need to make a claim.
 A financial advisor can help you pick and manage your policy, and finding one doesn’t have to be hard.
-In fact, SmartAsset’s free tool matches you with financial advisors in your area in just five minutes.
-Get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - When searching for life insurance, you may find yourself asking how much coverage you really need.
 Try using SmartAsset’s free life insurance calculator to figure that out.